loomio/loomio-docs/en/src/user_manual/threads/intro_to_threads/index.md

 **Advice, Consent and Generative decision making** - Prepare, propose, clarify, respond to reactions and objections, agree and implement - all within a Loomio thread.

 ---
 ## First thread examples

 ### Prepare for a meeting
 Use Loomio to prepare for your next meeting by involving people from the outset - to establish a focus for the meeting and co-create the agenda.
-This will help everyone align towards the most important issues, making better use of your precious time in-person together.
+This will help everyone align towards the most important issues, making better use of your precious time together.

 #### Step 1: Meeting focus
 Ask where the focus should be for the next meeting.